-A formal application is required from a person seeking admission to the Master of International Policy Program.
+A formal application is required from a person seeking admission to any of the degree and certificate programs offered at the DC teaching site.

-Spring 2021 applicants must submit an application through ApplyTexas.org.
-An application fee of \$65 for a US citizens and permanent residents is required to process an application for admission.
-The application fee is nonrefundable.
-Beginning Summer 2021, applicants must submit an application through UniCAS.
-An application fee of \$89 for U.S. citizens and permanent residents (in addition to a centralized application service processing fee) is required to process an application for admission.
+Applicants must apply through GraduateCAS.
+An application fee of \$89 for U.S. citizens and permanent residents in addition to a centralized application service processing fee is required to process an application for admission.
 The application fee is non-refundable.

-To submit your application, visit: https://goapplytexas.org/
+To submit your application for Spring 2023: https://texasam2022.liaisoncas.com/applicant-ux/